 These documents will be updated frequently, and we will make sure the most up to date version is on the website.
-We will monitor the government Alert Levels as we move back down through alert levels 2 and 1, and if there is more flexibility for activities such as equestrian, we will be sure to update these recommendations in line with government advice.
+We will monitor the government Alert Levels as we move back up or back down through alert levels 2 and 1, and if there is more flexibility for activities such as equestrian, we will be sure to update these recommendations in line with government advice.

 If there is a particular sign that you are after than is not in our toolkit, please let [email protected] know and we will get it made up.

 If you don’t have a printer, you can place an order for any of these signs to be printed and sent to, just contact [email protected] or phone 06 8675300.
 They also have over 80 other different signs for you to choose from.
 To view all other signs click here.

 We have negotiated a 10% discount with livecreative for Area Groups/Clubs and Organising Committees – just quote EQNZC19 when you order.

 If there is a particular template that you are after than is not in our toolkit, please let [email protected] know and we will do our best to provide you with what you require or point you in the right direction.

 If you are unsure if your Area Group/Club or Organising Committee can meet Level 2 requirements, our Level 2 checklist may be of assistance in determining if you are prepared and ready to hold an event

 Any contact tracing register or record keeping system that you use must collect this information:

 Create your own or download a register form at Covid19.govt.nz

 Make sure your register is hygienic.
 Assign someone to complete the register for your event or visitors, so only one person is touching the pen and paper.
 Or sanitise the